Barry M. Goldwater Scholarship

 For detailed information and an application, students should visit the Goldwater Scholarship web site.

 Harry S. Truman Scholarship Foundation awards 30,000 merit based scholarships to college students who wish to attend graduate school in preparation for careers in government or elsewhere in public service.
 Candidates must be nominated by their current institution.
 Eligible students should be junior-level with a superior academic record and committed to a career in public service.
 The foundation defines public service or employment in government at any level, uniformed services, public interest organization, nongovernmental research and/or educational organizations and public-service oriented non-profit organization.

 For detailed information on the application process, conditions of eligibility and the selection procedures visit the organization web site.

 The Morris K. Udall Foundation

-The Morris K. Udall Foundation is committed to educating a new generation of Americans to preserve and protect their national hertiage through studies in the environment, Native Americans health and tribal policy.
+The Morris K. Udall Foundation is committed to educating a new generation of Americans to preserve and protect their national heritage through studies in the environment, Native Americans health and tribal policy.
 To encourage studies in this area, the Morris K. Udall Scholarship was established.

-Because environmental issues can be approached in a multidisplinary way, the scholarship is offered to students from a broad range of displines such as Biology, and other natural sciences, natural resource management, Political Science, Sociology, Anthropology, History, and Public Policy.
+Because environmental issues can be approached in a multidisciplinary way, the scholarship is offered to students from a broad range of disciplines such as Biology, and other natural sciences, natural resource management, Political Science, Sociology, Anthropology, History, and Public Policy.
 It is anticipated that no matter what the candidates plan of study, it will include course work in ethics and public policy and include community service experience.

 Other Merit Based Scholarships